top of page

 • melissamoody2010

-I'm 48 years old, so I'm old enough that when I went to college at the Art Institute of Atlanta 26 years ago, we played with film and alternative processes like polaroid transfers, emulsion transfers, cyanotypes, pinhole cameras and infrared, and these processes still inspire me.
+At the Art Institute of Atlanta 28 years ago, we played with film and alternative processes like polaroid transfers, emulsion transfers, cyanotypes, pinhole cameras and infrared, and these processes still inspire artists.

 I've used infrared a couple of times in architectural photography (I call these images building portraits) because I love the artistic, dreamy quality these building portraits can take on.
-Infrared film sees a spectrum of light that is invisible to us; where sunlight is hitting your subject, your subject will appear to have a faint, ethereal glow, especially trees and people.
-Blue sky, however, can turn dark.
-It's difficult to find and process the film, however, and the film has to stay cold, so it's a pain to handle.
-However, I know how to create a similar look in Adobe Photoshop.
+Infrared film sees a spectrum of light that is invisible to us; where sunlight is hitting a person, trees, your subject will appear to have a faint, ethereal glow, especially trees and people.
+You can make blue sky turn dark for contrast if you use a red filter on your lens.
+The film had to stay cold and was difficult to find and process; however, these days you can convert a digital camera to infrared or use a special filter on your lens.
+I also know how to create a similar look in Adobe Photoshop.

 bottom of page